microsoft/code-with-engineering-playbook/docs/documentation/recipes/deploy-docfx-azure-website.md

 In the article [Using DocFx and Companion Tools to generate a Documentation website](using-docfx-and-tools.md) the process is described to generate content of a documentation website using DocFx.
 This document describes how to setup an Azure Website to host the content and automate the deployment to it using a pipeline in Azure DevOps.

-The [Quick Start folder](./DocFxQuickStart) that is provided for a quick setup of DocFx generation also contains the files explained in this document.
+The [QuickStart sample](https://github.com/mtirionMSFT/DocFxQuickStart) that is provided for a quick setup of DocFx generation also contains the files explained in this document.
 Especially the **.pipelines** and **infrastructure** folders.

 The following steps can be followed when using the Quick Start folder.
 In the **infrastructure** folder you can find the Terraform files to create the website in an Azure environment.
 Out of the box, the script will create a website where the documentation content can be deployed to.